Interviews

 • Provide any further information that may be helpful

-That said, we encourage you to edit these general email templates based on how your interview went.
+That said, we encourage you to edit these general email templates with your personal touch, based on how your interview went and what you discussed.

 After a Screening Interview

-Screening interviews are usually a quick phone call or video chat to make sure you’re on the same page as HR.
+Screening interviews usually involve a quick phone call or video chat to ensure you’re on the same page as HR.

-Although the personal connection of these types of interviews isn’t as strong as an in-person interview, you can still use this opportunity to reinforce your enthusiasm.
+Although the personal connection may not be as strong as in-person interviews, you can still use this opportunity to reinforce your enthusiasm.
 You can also mention details you discussed with the interviewer to highlight your interest.

 Subject line: Grateful for the [Job Title] phone interview